August 12 update on technical problems with the visa database system:

 5. Prepare your supporting documents, which vary depending on the purpose of your travel.
 Detailed information is available at http://usvisa-info.com.
 Click on the link below for information about the most common visa types.

 6. On the day of your appointment, please come to the Embassy or Consulate General no earlier than 15 minutes prior to your appointment time.
-Applicants will be allowed into the consular section according to their appointment time.
-Children under 14 years of age and adults over the age of 80 are not required to appear for an interview and their applications may be submitted via Empost courier services.
-Please visit http://www.usvisa-info.com for additional information.
+Please do not bring any large bags, briefcases, etc. with you when you come to the Embassy for your visa interview.
+Only applicants will be allowed into the consular section, according to their appointment time.
+Children under 14 years of age and adults over the age of 79 are not required to appear for an interview and their applications may be submitted via Empost courier services.
+Please visithttp://usvisa-info.com/en/selfservice for additional information.

 If your visa is approved, it will be available for pick up at the designated Empost courier location once the Embassy has finished processing your visa.